 - Introduction of leader standard work to improve management discipline and maintain progress

-Results: Process changes and a 28% productivity increase in the paint shop had an immediate impact on downstream processes.
+Results: Process changes and a 28% productivity increase in the paint shop had an immediate impact on downstream processes and operational agility.
 The first two factories achieved 30% productivity improvements, contributing to a sitewide gain of 15% this year.

 TBM’s engagement with Dovista began in January 2020, gathered momentum during European lockdowns, and continues to expand.